DarkSeasonStudios/obsidian-masonry/README.md

 ## Usage

 - You can use folders to view it's content as masonry tiles (call them items).
 You work with actual files it this case.
-- You can create a pin boards and add any files to it, and view as masonry tiles (call them pins).
-You work with only a record in favorite-like-collection, not files itself.
+- You can create a pin boards and pin any files to it, and view as masonry tiles (call them pins).
+You work with only a record in collection, not files itself.
 - You can add tags to items/pins.
 - To turn folder in to a masonry layout right-click on a folder → **Enable Masonry View**.
 You will see a tile icon appear next to the folder name (call them a masonry folder).
 - Click on a masonry folder label to view it's content, click on foldout triangle to open/close folder.
 Double click on label also work as foldout.